wngman889/Task-manager/README.md

 # Task-manager
 Application for Task Managing
 This is a task manager app written with C#.
 The main Windows Form has a few textboxes and buttons.
+It works with SQL offline server.
 The database is displayed on a GridView.
 The user should enter a name, description and time in the Add_textbox, Description_textbox and Time_textbox for the desired task.
 Then there is different buttons for Adding, Editing and deleting.